Welcome to Accessibility.

 The Role of Parents and Families

 The best way to support your student is to continue fostering the same self-advocacy skills you have been teaching throughout your student’s educational career.
 It is imperative that your student completes the request for accommodations in their own words, though you are more than welcome to help them navigate this application process.
-While our process is inherently student-led, student-focused, and student-centered, you are able to join your student in their Welcome Meeting with our office, with the consent of your student.
+While our process is inherently student-led, student-focused, and student-centered, you are able to join your student in their Access Interview with our office, with the consent of your student.
 The Goldman Center will not schedule meetings or approve accommodations without the direct involvement of the student at each step.

 We know this is as much a transition for you as it is for your student.
 You can support your student by encouraging them to reach out to our office to discuss any questions or concerns they have about the accommodations process.
 You are also welcome to share information about additional campus resources, such as Student Success and Case Management, that you can read more about here.